decorative

 Lightning storms can be a spectacular event in Arizona, however, it’s important to always stay protected from lightning.

-- If you’re driving, you can usually remain in your car if it’s a metal-framed vehicle (the metal can help protect you like a Faraday cage).
+2. If you’re driving, you can usually remain in your car if it’s a metal-framed vehicle (the metal can act like a Faraday cage).
 Make sure you close all car windows and avoid touching anything metal in your vehicle since electricity from nearby lightning strikes can travel across metal.

 Flash floods